15 Best Iranian Movies to Learn Persian

 3. The Lizard (2004)

-Marmoulak (The Lizard) is a political, social, and religious satire, funny yet thoughtful.
+Marmoulak (The Lizard) is a funny yet thoughtful political, social, and religious satire.

-The film revolves around the main character, a thief who escapes the prison but disguises himself as a Mullah’s role longer than he initially thought.
+The film revolves around the main character, a thief who escapes prison but disguises himself as a Mullah, a disguise he wears longer than he initially intended.

 The movie tries to differentiate between true believers and those who use religion negatively to control the masses.

-While non-Iranians may not quite understand the subtlety of it, the movie is undoubtedly is a must-watch.
+While non-Iranians may not fully grasp its subtleties, the movie is undoubtedly a must-watch.

 The feature film includes a lot of political jargon.
-Still, if you’re an intermediate Farsi learner, this is the film to see.
+Still, this is the film to see if you’re an intermediate Farsi learner.

-The movie uses contemporary standard Persian and colloquial expressions to make it an excellent choice for elementary and other learners’ levels.
+The movie uses contemporary standard Persian and colloquial expressions, making it an excellent choice for elementary and other learner levels.

 4. The Color of Paradise (1999)